 The easy and obvious answer, of course, is to just do it.
 Pick up a pen, grab a notebook, and write something.
 Put words on the page.
 Form them into lines.
 Arrange the lines into stanzas.
-Review and revise it.
+Review and revise.
 You’ve got a poem.

 But starting something new isn’t always that easy.
 There are obstacles, real and imagined, that get in our way.

 To do something, you have to know what it is.
 What is poetry?
 What is a good poem or a bad poem?
-If you’re only mildly experienced with poetry, you might be uncertain about the answers to these questions.
-Start getting some answers by learning more about poetry.
+Get some answers by learning more about poetry.
 Pick up an introductory book about poetry.
 Search for poems that speak to you on websites like poets.org or Poetry Foundation.
 Once you feel like you understand poetry better, you’ll feel a lot more comfortable writing it.

 Most people have a pretty good understanding about what a poem is.
 They might want to learn more about different types of poetry, but they’ve already got the general idea.
 Yet something prevents them from actually writing a poem.
 Or maybe they’ve tried and come away every time feeling like an imposter.
 Maybe they read back their attempts at poetry and see nothing but the flaws.